d3x0r/JSON6/README.md

 *Documenation base cloned from JSON5 project https://github.com/json5/json5*

-JSON is an excellent data format, but we think it can be better.
+JSON is an excellent data format, but thought to be better.

 **JSON6 is a proposed extension to JSON** that aims to make it easier for *humans to write and maintain* by hand.
-It does this by adding some minimal syntax features directly from ECMAScript 5.
+It does this by adding some minimal syntax features directly from ECMAScript 6.

 JSON6 remains a **strict subset of JavaScript**, adds **no new data types**, and **works with all existing JSON content**.